General Information About Pinnacle Mountain State Park

 This is a very shady trail so it is a good one for warmer days.
 It is usually not very crowded and has some benches along the route if you just want to sit and enjoy the woods and the shade.

 Watch for snakes as you walk!
-We often see them on this trail.
+We do see them on this trail.

 Kingfisher Trail